marczaku/204-cpp-oop/05-move/README.md

 Idea: Within the Hero's Constructor, we know, that the `name` value is used for nothing else but for assigning it to `_name`, so how about we use that knowledge and tell c++ to:
 - not create a deep copy of the String and its Buffer
 - but instead:
-  - move the buffer from the argument to the field
+  - move the buffer from the argument to the member variable
   - set the buffer on the argument to null
-- and then, when the argument gets destructed, it won't destroy the field's buffer
+- and then, when the argument gets destructed, it won't destroy the member variable's buffer

 ## Value Categories
-There is many value types:
+There are many value types:
 ```
      expression
      /        \